orwashams/cc-tweaked-task-tracker/README.md

 2. Deleting a Task:
    - Click on the task you want to delete to highlight it, then click 'd' in your keyboard.

-## Note
+## Notes

+- The tasks live for the duration of the program, if you kill the running process the tasks disappear.

-For now it only works on the computer itself, monitor is not supported.
+- For now it only works on the computer itself, monitor is not supported.